Chreece/homeassistant/Autopopulated Cards/LD2450/README.md

 * [ploty-graph](https://github.com/dbuezas/lovelace-plotly-graph-card)

-3) Insert the yaml code in a Lovelace Card
+3) Insert the yaml code in a Dashboard Card